Pi-hils/Learning_Journey/Week_1/README.md

 # Week 1

+---
-_A weekly journal to document my progress and the work I am doing to achieve my goals._
+_My weekly journal to track my learning and development during my time at Makers Academy_

+Kickoff of the week

+Week 1, we will be introduced to bst practices, learnning a new language <u>Ruby</u> and by using our knowledge from ruby to research topics and concepts essential to test drive a code, e.g Strings, Arrays, etc

+---

 [Weekly Outline](https://github.com/makersacademy/course/blob/master/week_outlines.md)

 ---

-## Goals
+# Week 1 Goals

 1. Test-drive a simple program using objects and methods.